masasam/dotfiles/README.md

     make install

-I never have to worry about resetting my PC again.
+I never have to worry about setting my PC again.

 ### Deploying dotfiles can be done in a moment